SalishSeaCast/docs/tides/tides_lit_review.rst

 	- Juan de Fuca boundary: forced with Sheringham Point and Seiku tidal harmonics
 	- Northern boundaries: forced with Irvines Landing, Northwest Bay, Squitty Bay, False Bay and Skerry Bay tidal harmonics

+.. _foremanetal00:

 Foreman et al. (2000)
 ---------------------------
-Model of the north east Pacific Ocean, including Alaskan and BC shelf (no detail in Strait of Georgia)
+Model of the north east Pacific Ocean, including Alaskan and BC shelf.
+Resolution ranges from 80km off shore to about 100m along the coast.
+The grid in eastern Juan de Fuca Strait and southern Strait of Georgia is identical to :ref:`foremanetal95`.
+Since there are only two crossings in the Strait of Georgia, only part of the Strait is included in the model.

 *(a) how is model evaluated?*